(This is an unofficial Go FAQ. The official one is here.)

 Please read this article

-functions and how to avoid using such a function.
+to get how to write closed functions and how to avoid using such a function.

 Yes, it is absolutely safe in Go.